awsdocs/amazon-s3-getting-started-guide/doc_source/OpeningAnObject.md

 You've successfully downloaded your object\.

-To copy and paste your object within Amazon S3, see [Copying an object](CopyingAnObject.md)\.
+To copy and paste your object within Amazon S3, see [Copying an object to a folder](CopyingAnObject.md)\.